A couple smiling for a selfie together by the natural river rock pools of Solenzara Valley.

 Introduction

-Surrounded by breathtaking nature, from white-sand beaches like Palombaggia and Santa Giulia to the rugged Bavella mountains, Porto-Vecchio is ideal to slowly end the beach part of Corsica and start the exploration of the mountain region.
+Surrounded by breathtaking nature, from white-sand beaches like Palombaggia and Santa Giulia to the rugged Bavella mountains, Porto-Vecchio is ideal for slowly ending the beach part of Corsica and starting the exploration of the mountain region.

 In this article, we’ll share everything we learned from our time in Porto-Vecchio and tell you all about the best things to do in Porto-Vecchio and how to hike around Corsica’s mountains.